NBA Rumors: Dirk Nowitzki Could Serve As Mavs’ Sixth Man Next Season, Per ‘The Dallas Morning News’

 — Mavs Moneyball (@mavsmoneyball) August 20, 2018

 With the arrival of DeAndre Jordan in the recent free agency, it makes a lot of sense for the Mavericks to make Dirk Nowitzki their sixth man next season.
 Jordan and Nowitzki may offer a different set of skills, but having both big men in the Mavericks’ frontcourt will greatly affect their mobility.
-Also, as Sefko noted, keeping Nowitzki in the starting lineup means that one of Wesley Matthews and Luka Doncic will be needing to come off the bench.
+Also, as Sefko noted, keeping Nowitzki in the starting lineup means that either Wesley Matthews and Luka Doncic will be needing to come off the bench.

 Using the right combination of players will be vital for the Mavericks, especially with their goal to return to the Western Conference Playoffs next season.
 The competition in the Western Conference just got tougher after LeBron James joined the Los Angeles Lakers.
 In the ESPN Summer Forecast for the 2018-19 NBA season, the Mavericks are only predicted to finish as the No. 13 seed in the Western Conference with a 33-49 win-loss record.